How to Build a Library in Minecraft

 There are also some Chests where the Lapis Lazuli and Enchanted Books can be stored.

 Looking for what kind of facility to build next for your base or city?
-You can get some ideas in our Village building tutorial where we talk about Village layout, building design, and much more.
+You can get some ideas in our Minecraft village building tutorial where we talk about village layout, building design, and much more.